Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Introduction

 \section{Introduction}

-Solutions to many robotic manipulation tasks can be represented as a sequence of 6-DoF robot end-effector poses and gripper actions.
-Many recent methods train manipulation policies to predict such poses directly from 2D images using supervision from demonstrations~\cite{shridhar2023perceiver, guhur2023instruction, liu2022instruction, james2022coarse, brohan2022rt, sieb2020graph}.
-However, these methods are typically sample inefficient, often requiring thousands of trajectories, and cannot easily generalize across viewpoints and environments.
-Transporter networks~\cite{zeng2021transporter} recently reformulated 4-DoF keypose prediction as pixel classification in a top-down scene image, inspired by object detection in computer vision~\cite{ren2015faster, he2017mask, carion2020end}.
-This design choice of detecting end-effector poses in the scene using local features instead of regressing them from aggregated scene features, which we will call \textit{action detection}, dramatically increased sample efficiency.
-However, Transporter Networks are limited to top-down 2D worlds and 4-DoF end-effector poses.
+Solutions to many robot manipulation tasks can be modeled as a sequence of 6-DoF end-effector poses (3D position and orientation).
+Many recent methods train neural manipulation policies to predict 3D end-effector pose sequences directly from 2D images using supervision from demonstrations~\cite{shridhar2023perceiver, guhur2023instruction, liu2022instruction, james2022coarse, brohan2022rt, sieb2020graph}.
+These methods are typically sample inefficient: they often require many trajectories to handle minor scene changes at test time and cannot easily generalize across camera viewpoints and environments, as mentioned in the respective papers and shown in our experiments.